ronaatxendit/martabacc.github.io/about.md

 title: About
 ---

-_Written in English.
-You can read the Bahasa version right below English section_

-### I am a engineer kinda person, living in Jakarta for another year.
+### An engineer who lives in Jakarta for another year.

 Never thougt I'll ended up being engineery and all its stuff, but I really love what I do now.
 It suits me so much so it never comes to me that I'm actually working the entire day.